TasosY2K/zte-router-0day-rce/README.md

 Now that we have the decompiled `lua` to human-readable source code we can begin to analyze for vulnerabilities.

+Since we don't have a user/password to log-in to the web interface yet we can use the `sendcmd` utility to retrieve all user credentials, and pick the `super-user` to log-in.

 ## Session fixation by spoofable session ID's

 By examining the file at `home/httpd/index.lua` and specifically the `initsession` we can see that the session ID's are generated based only on the client's IP.